 20.5.1.
-Potential impacts are not considered for the MAD assessment.
-A MAD assessment takes account of the embedded design, mitigation and enhancement and additional mitigation measures detailed in Section 20.6 below to define the vulnerability of the EMG2 Project to the risk of MAD during both the construction and operation phases.
+Potential Impacts are not considered for the MAD assessment.
+A MAD assessment takes account of the embedded design, mitigation and enhancement measures detailed in Section 20.6 to define the vulnerability of the Scheme to the risk of MAD during both the construction and operation phases, detailed in Section 18.8.